 Marko's is a very old, very laid back, and a bit artsy.
 It's under fairly new management, which has upgraded the beer choices.
 It has a mix of art on the brick walls, a pressed tin ceiling, and a grand old oak back bar.
 The sign says that it was established during prohibition, in 1931, and it is unclear how soon it became a (legal) bar.
 It seems to have been by 1939, however, as I chatted with Alex, now 84, who remembered sneaking into the bar when he was 11.
 (Alex's hearing is not what it used to be; when someone asked "Do you have email?" he responded, "Have female?")

-It's a friendly bar, with a nice patio area, fairly basic liquors and beers.
+In any case, it's a friendly bar, with a nice patio area, fairly basic liquors and beers.

 There are some very old looking bartokens for Marko's out there.

 106 North First Street, Roslyn, Washington 98941 - (509) 649-2349